-This Gluten Free Taco Soup Recipe with Ranch Dressing is one of my go-to recipes.
-I make it twice a month because it’s easy and everyone loves it.
+This easy gluten-free taco soup crockpot recipe with ranch dressing is one of my go-to recipes.
+I make it twice a month because it's easy and everyone loves it.
 It is really good to make for a big crowd of people, especially when you eat gluten-free and not everyone else does.
-This recipe is naturally gluten-free, so other people won’t even care that they aren’t getting the gluten.
+This recipe is naturally gluten-free, so other people won't even care that they aren't getting the gluten.

-This Clean Eating healthy taco soup slow cooker recipe is one of the meals I make almost every week.
-It’s really easy to make & everyone loves it.
-My family loves this healthy taco soup slow cooker recipe – and when I say my whole family likes it – I mean my whole family.
+This is one of the meals I make almost every week.
+It's really easy to make & everyone loves it.
+My family loves this recipe - and when I say my whole family likes it - I mean my whole family.

 It is my mother's favorite meal for several reasons.
 It's really quick and easy to make.
 It is gluten-free and she has to eat gluten-free.
 She also has to eat dairy-free so she just doesn't use the cheese and sour cream and it is dairy-free.
 She likes it just fine without the cheese and sour cream.
 It's also sugar-free which my Mom has to avoid.

-It has plenty of protein and fiber in it plus it’s a one-pot meal.
-She doesn’t have to make any side dishes to go with it.
+It has plenty of protein and fiber in it plus it's a one-pot meal.
+She doesn't have to make any side dishes to go with it.
 That makes it an even easier meal to prepare.
-It is also very inexpensive to buy all of the ingredients for.
-Mom likes the Frito’s with it because they are gluten-free and they help give it some extra flavor because she can’t eat the cheese and sour cream.
+It is also very inexpensive to buy all of the ingredients.
+Mom likes the Fritos with it because they are gluten-free and they help give it some extra flavor because she can't eat the cheese and sour cream.

 We have lots of parties with our extended family and it seems like we do potluck soup like half the time.
 This healthy taco soup slow cooker recipe is always the first soup to disappear.
 The children especially love it.
 In fact, the reason it's on my blog is that my daughter asked me if this recipe was on my blog and I said it wasn't and she thought it was terrible that one of her favorite recipes wasn't on the blog.
 So here it is!